OpenMC Guide

 # where:

-# r = distance from the center of the tube to the center of the torus
+# a = major radius (distance from center of torus to center of tube)

 General Quadric Surface